-Roswell, New Mexico was the location of a strange event in 1947 when some unidentified flying object crashed on a farm just outside of town.
+Roswell, New Mexico is best known as the location of a strange event in 1947 when an unidentified flying object crashed on a farm just outside of town.
 While no one has definitively figured out exactly what it was (Aliens?
 A hot weather balloon?
-A secret government project?), Roswell embraces their unique connection with the alien and extraterrestrial world.
-There's lots to do in Roswell that is UFO-related, it's also rich in natural beauty and has a vibrant art scene.
+A secret government project?), Roswell embraces their unique connection with the alien and extraterrestrial world with tourist attractions galore.

 Go on a UFO Tour